baursak707/baursak707/README.md

 ### 🌊 Coral-Wave — Beach Shop Simulation

-CoralWave is a Python console application that simulates a beach shop experience.
+Coral-Wave is a Python console application that simulates a beach shop experience.
 Users can browse products, add items to a cart, and receive a structured receipt.